Overview

 funds or notes, closed-end funds, mutual funds, individual equities, individual bonds, and

-strategies that involve the use of other, more esoteric assets such as financial derivatives or
+strategies that involve the use of other alternative assets such as financial derivatives or

 structured notes by engaging third-party managers or directly transacting in those assets.